cds 1.4.0

 typedef implementation_defined key_comparator

-key comparision functor based on opt::compare and opt::less option setter.
+key comparison functor based on opt::compare and opt::less option setter.

 disposer used